School of Performance and Cultural Industries

 Welcome Week will have a range of activities that current students have told us help settle in quickly.
 Interactive staff and student-led sessions will take place throughout the week to help you meet other students, as well as an introduction to the PCI Society, our departmental performance society where you can meet students from across the school.

-There are also a number of different buddy schemes that you can sign up to at the university.
+There are also buddy schemes that you can sign up to at the university.
 These can connect you with other students and can be a great way to meet people and make friends or other useful connections (like study buddies).
-The University Buddy Scheme is open to all students across the university, Connections: the Lifelong Learning Centre’s buddy scheme is specifically for mature students, and the Faculty of Arts, Humanities and Cultures has it’s own Buddy Scheme which is exclusively for students of Arts, Humanities and Cultures.
+The University Buddy Scheme is open to all students across the university, Connections: the Lifelong Learning Centre’s buddy scheme is specifically for mature students, and the Faculty of Arts, Humanities and Cultures has it’s own Buddy Scheme for students of Arts, Humanities and Cultures.

 What welcome activities do you have planned to welcome me to PCI?